 Since 1964, the Italian Catholic Federation has awarded over $2,000,000.00 in scholarships to more than 6,000 high school students, of the Catholic faith, attending college.
 Applications are received from students in public as well as Catholic high schools in California, Arizona, Nevada, and Illinois.

-Eligibility: -Are Roman Catholic and of Italian Descent -Live within the Roman Catholic [...]
+Applicants must be Roman Catholic and of Italian Descent.
+Live within the Roman Catholic [...]
 More

 To qualify for the Korean American Scholarship - Western Regional Chapter, students must be of Korean heritage studying in the United States, regardless of citizenship status (including Korean Nationals).
 Full-time enrollment at a school in one of the designated Southwestern region states (Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, [...]
 More

 The NIADA Foundation proudly sponsors four young men or women each year who have displayed outstanding abilities in education.
 These students will each receive a $3,500 scholarship to the college or university of their choice.
 The participating regions are found at the scholarship provider's website.
 An essay will also be required as part of the application.
 For more information or to apply, [...]
 More

 Andeavor Industries is providing college scholarships for outstanding young leaders.
 This new scholarship has been launched to encourage young scholars who are leading by example in their schools and communities.
 The scholarship is open to high school seniors graduating in spring who are U.S. citizens or permanent residents of one of the following 19 states where Andeavor does business: Alaska, [...]
 More